Javascript Tutorials

 }

-Feel free to explore the rest of the code, server side requests pass through the route.
-Here, GraphQL takes in a schema and a drinkQuery from the query string.
 The request object is a way to make the data available to the renderEngine.
-Note reactComponent and react.render is what ends up on server side rendering.
-Now I double dog dare you to turn off JavaScript!
+Note the reactComponent and react.render is what ends up on server-side rendering.
+Now I double-dog dare you to turn off JavaScript!
 What is so radical is the React component will behave much the same way.

 On the client, a similar story occurs with JavaScript.
 This time instead of a full page reload, do partial updates.
 Ajax is a common technique for this as shown below.